I've Found a Stray Animal

 Can I keep the animal in my home for the duration of the stray hold?

-No, it is illegal for anyone other than the contracting shelter to hold an animal on stray hold.
+No, it is illegal for anyone other than the contracting shelter to house an animal on stray hold.
 Finders, rescues, or shelters without the sheltering contracts are not able to hold stray animals; they must go to the facility that holds the contract for stray animals in order to serve a valid, legal stray hold.

 Why can’t I keep the animal in my home during the stray hold?